Colombia · tool

 Changua

-A simple yet comforting milk-based soup with eggs poached directly in it, often seasoned with cilantro and scallions.
-It's a traditional breakfast, especially popular on colder Bogotá mornings.
+A simple yet comforting milk-based soup with eggs poached directly in it, often flavored with cilantro and scallions.
+It's a popular breakfast dish, especially on colder Bogotá mornings.

 Posta Negra